Many parents have questions about raising a bilingual child and I am here to answer them!

 For this reason, I created this page.
 I want to give tips and answer common questions that I am frequently asked by my clients.

-The key is exposure.
+The key here is exposure.
 You need to have good quality and consistent exposure to both languages.
 Check out our bilingual books for help raising a bilingual child.

-If your child just gets a little exposure to the second language, it isn't a bad thing.
+If your child gets just a little exposure to the second language, it isn't a bad thing.
 But, the chances of being fluent will be less.

 No. Many bilingual children are sequential language learners.
 Click here for more information on sequential language learning.